zowe/docs-site/docs/user-guide/api-mediation-sso.md

 * Zowe API ML client

    - This type of component is user-facing and can obtain user credentials through a user interface (web, CLI, desktop).
-   - API ML clients can be confidential or public.
+   - API ML clients can be private or public.
    - A Zowe API ML client calls API services through the API ML.
    - An example of such clients are Zowe CLI or Zowe Desktop.

-* An API service accessed through Zowe API ML
+* API service accessed via Zowe API ML

-   - A service that is registered to API ML and is accessed through the API Gateway.
+   - A service that is registered to API ML and is accessed through the API ML Gateway.
    - Services are protected by an access token or PassTicket.
    - The access token or PassTicket can be validated by the called API service.